smin95/ggsem/cran-comments.md

-## version 0.1.1
+## version 0.1.2

-This is the submission of the ggsem package (version 0.1.1) to CRAN.
+This is the submission of the ggsem package (version 0.1.2) to CRAN.
 Changes include:

-* Debugged `draw_annotations()`;
+* Scroll bar for curvature in inst/shiny/app.R.

-* Font selections in inst/shiny/app.R;
+* 180 curvature flip option in in inst/shiny/app.R.

-* Optimized the plot rendering in inst/shiny/app.R.
+* Scrollable menus in in inst/shiny/app.R.

-It is submitted within 6 days because of some mistakes in the codes, especially in `draw_annotations()`.